swin-waterways/datasets/README.md

 `update-datasets.py` is a Python script that can be used to download the latest versions of datasets.
 It reads from a list of datasets (by default `datasets.json`), and a list of default URL headers for downloading datasets (by default `headers.json`).

+It can also merge datasets and output the merged datasets to a CSV file (by default `datasets.csv`).

 ### Requirements
 - Python 3.9 or later
 - aiohttp library (`pip install aiohttp`)